jum4r/osticket-prereqs/README.md

 <img src="https://i.imgur.com/uaKwINI.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Next, we will be downloading and installing all the prerequisites from the Google Drive Installation Files.
-Open the <a href="https://drive.google.com/drive/u/2/folders/1APMfNyfNzcxZC6EzdaNfdZsUwxWYChf6">Installation Files</a>, download, and install:
+Next, we will be downloading and installing all the prerequisites from the <a href="https://drive.google.com/drive/u/2/folders/1APMfNyfNzcxZC6EzdaNfdZsUwxWYChf6">Installation Files</a>.
+Simply download then install these normally

 - PHP Manager for IIS
 - Rewrite Module
 - PHP 7.3.8 (If there's a popup, choose to keep file.)
 Create a new folder on the C: drive and name it 'PHP.'
 Extract the contents of PHP version 7.3.8 into the newly created 'C:\PHP' folder.
 - VC_redist.x86.exe
 - MySQL 5.5.62 (Typical Setup -> Launch Configuration Wizard (after installation) -> Standard Configuration -> Set Password to 'Password1'.
 No quotes.
-Make note of MySQL username: root and password: Password1 in Notepad or something similar.
+Make note of MySQL username: root and password: Password1.

-Search for IIS and right-click to open it as an administrator.
+Windows Search for IIS and right-click to open it as an administrator.
 Go to PHP Manager, then click on 'Register PHP.'
 Point it to 'C:\PHP\php-cgi.exe' and press OK.
 Go back and click 'Restart' on the right pane under 'Manage Server.

 Download osTicket from the <a href="https://drive.google.com/drive/u/2/folders/1APMfNyfNzcxZC6EzdaNfdZsUwxWYChf6">Installation Files</a>, extract the contents, and copy the 'upload' folder to 'c:\inetpub\wwwroot.